A type of will that transfers your property and assets into a trust if you forgot to do so

 Pour-over wills are subject to probate since the assets have not yet been transferred into the trust.
 Some states also require your assets to go through the probate process any time your assets or property are over a certain value.
 You can talk to an estate planning lawyer about the specific laws in your state.

 Even though pour-over wills don’t avoid probate, there is still a measure of privacy.
 The will becomes part of the public record but public knowledge ends with what assets the deceased person bequeathed into the trust; most of the time, how the trust distributes assets remains confidential, if the trust has already been established.
 The terms of a testamentary trust however tend to be less private, since they are laid out directly in the will.

 Which assets you should transfer into your trust depend on your specific estate plan, but generally, it might only be necessary to direct high-value property into the trust.
 Valuable assets can cause problems for your estate during probate if someone chooses to contest your will.
 (That’s why you may want to put your house in a trust.)

-You should also consider pouring over assets intended for a beneficiary who cannot manage their finances, like a spendthrift son or a child with special needs.
+You should also consider pouring over assets intended for a beneficiary who cannot manage their finances, like a spendthrift son (see a spendthrift trust) or a child with special needs (see a special needs trust).
 The assets will be handled and distributed according to the terms of the trust.

 If you want to bequeath lesser valuables directly to someone — like if you want to leave a photo album to your brother — a pour-over will can leave assets to a beneficiary through a residuary clause, which you can also include right in the pour-over will.

 There are also certain things you shouldn’t put in your will.
-As an example, a payable-on-death account or transferable-on-death account — like your savings account or life insurance policy — allow you to add a beneficiary.
+As an example, a payable-on-death account or transferable-on-death deed have their own beneficiaries.
 The beneficiary receives the asset if you die, without the need for probate, so there’s no need to list the asset in your will.